gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 The most important aspect of this setup is that it runs System 7 and the various apps I use.
 That is the core of my classic Macintosh experience and the only goal I had in mind.
 The hardware running System 7 is merely a conduit.

-The iPad Pro is more portable, reliable and capable than my real Macintosh Classic.
+The iPad Pro is more portable, reliable and capable than my real Macintosh.
+We've got 30 years of hardware progress on our side.

 The iPad's display in particular is a huge differentiator—it can assume so many different resolutions it should be thought of as a collection of displays rather than just one.